Wael-Morjen/canva-web-app/README.md

 ## Overview

 Canva web app is a responsive drawing application built with Next.js, offering server-side rendering, automatic code splitting, and a powerful development environment.
-The application allows users to draw, select various tools, import images, and save their creations.
+The application allows users to draw, select various tools, take picture with their device's camera, import images, and save their creations.

 ### Key Features

 - **Responsive Drawing:** Enjoy a smooth drawing experience on various devices.
 - **Tool Selection:** Choose from a set of drawing tools, including pencil, eraser, and more.
-- **Image Import:** Easily import images from your device or take a snapshot using the camera.
+- **Image Import:** Easily import images from your device or take a snapshot using the camera(mobile devices only).
 - **Save Your Artwork:** Save your creations and share them with others.

 ## Development Choices